mads-hartmann/blog.mads-hartmann.com/blog.mads-hartmann.com/_drafts/nix.md

 ### nix-env

 > The command nix-env is used to manipulate Nix user environments.
 User environments are sets of software packages available to a user at some point in time.
 >
 > https://nixos.org/manual/nix/stable/command-ref/nix-env.html

-nix-env will look at `~/.nix-profile` by default, which means that your Nix user envrionment is going to be your "normal" user by default - that means you can use Nix as a way to install software for your user, and it comes iwth some neat features.
+nix-env will look at `~/.nix-profile` by default, which means that your Nix user environment is going to be your "normal" user by default - that means you can use Nix as a way to install software for your user, and it comes with some neat features.
 Here's a quick introduction to how to use is.

-To list installed pacakges
+To list installed packages

 ```sh
 nix-env -q